 Music, as a subject, is something that any child can access and engage with both independently and in a group.
 It allows children to develop skills that can be transferred to life but also provides them with a different channel that can be used to express themselves.

 Music at The Willows School

-It is important that Music is presented in a unique and appealing way that promotes learning but helps build understanding.
+It is important that music is presented in a unique and appealing way that promotes learning and engagement but helps build understanding.
 As a result every lesson aims to incorporate key areas of creativity to open up the children’s imagination regardless of experience and ability.
-Music is taught to every class in the Lower School and follows the Charanga (http://charanga.com/site) Scheme of work which provides a vast array of musical experiences that are relevant and created around interests of children.
+Music is taught to from Year 3 to Year 8 weekly and uses a mixture of Charanga (http://charanga.com/site) and AQA UAS units.
+Through development of the Long Term Plan children are provided a vast array of musical experiences that are relevant and created around interests of our children.

 Throughout every lesson children will be given these opportunities to ensure that teaching encompasses all key areas of the subject.